-Another new school year is quickly approaching, which means everyone will soon be getting back into the swing of things.
+Another new school year is about to start, which means everyone is getting back into the swing of things.
 Being organized once school begins means less chaos for parents and students alike!
 I am a mother and a teacher, so I truly understand the importance of making sure everything runs smoothly throughout the week.
-By implementing a few simple habits and practices, you will have the most organized school year ever!
+Planning and organizing before the week begins will set the tone in a positive way!

 A more modern approach to the monthly calendar is a dry erase option!
 They are not only aesthetically pleasing but also easy to change since you can erase them.